GeomorphOnline/GeomorphOnline.github.io/lessons/_introduction/landforms.md

 ## Learning Goals

 * Know landform names, what they are, and a little bit about how they form
+* Understand that these names are what we use to describe landforms intuitively and have evolved with the English language over the course of time, but that they are often more "operational" definitions ("it looks like X") than rigorous definitions.
+Indeed Earth's surface hosts these forms and others, and contains more of a continuum of features than a set of discretely identifiable rubber-stamped forms.

 ## Video